arangodb/docs-hugo/site/content/3.10/data-science/llm-knowledge-graphs.md

 {{< description >}}

-Large language models (LLMs) and knowledge graphs are two prominent and contrasting concepts and each possesses unique characteristics and functionalities that significantly impact the methods we employ to extract valuable insights from constantly expanding and complex datasets.
+Large language models (LLMs) and knowledge graphs are two prominent and contrasting concepts, each possessing unique characteristics and functionalities that significantly impact the methods we employ to extract valuable insights from constantly expanding and complex datasets.